 Effect of N-fertilizer on yield and yield components:

-Results in Table 6 show the effect of nitrogen fertilizer rates on number of rows/ears, which was highly significant in both growing seasons.
-Increasing nitrogen rate from zero up to 45, 90, and 135 kg N/fad significantly increased number of rows/ears over the check treatment by 6.7, 11.7 and 11.1%, respectively in the first and 15.8, 17.5 and 18.4% in second growing season.
+Results in Table 6 show the effect of nitrogen fertilizer rates on the number of rows/ears, which was highly significant in both growing seasons.
+Increasing nitrogen rate from zero up to 45, 90, and 135 kg N/fad significantly increased number of rows/ears over the check treatment by 6.7, 11.7 and 11.1%, respectively in the first and 15.8, 17.5 and 18.4% in the second growing season.
 It could be concluded that N fertilizer application favorably affected number of rows/ears due to the role of nitrogen in seed formation and plant growth.

 The effect of nitrogen fertilizer rates on number of ears/100 plants in the first and second growing seasons is presented in Table 6.
 The obtained results indicated that the effect of N-fertilizer rates on number of ears/100 plants was highly significant in both growing seasons.
 In the first growing season, applying nitrogen at 45, 90 and 135 kg/fad markedly increased number of ears/100 plants by 39.8, 47.0 and 61.0%, respectively.
 The corresponding increases in the second growing season were 33.8, 40.9 and 36.1% for the same nitrogen rates.
 The obtained results showed the vital role of N which seems to increase number of ears/plants in maize.
-A good supply of N will certainly increase the prolificacy of maize plant.
+A good supply of N will certainly increase the prolificacy of maize plants.

 Results in Table 6 showed that the increase in nitrogen rates significantly increased grain yield in ard/fad in both growing seasons.
 In the first growing season, applying nitrogen at the rate of 45, 90 and 135 kg/fad significantly increased grain yield by 5.34, 9.16 and 13.54 ard/fad compared to the control, respectively.
 The corresponding increase in the second growing season for the same nitrogen rates was 13.94, 19.43 and 20.63 ard/fad, respectively.
-These increases in grain yield per fad might have resulted from the effect of nitrogen on increasing growth characters in terms of ear height as well as improving ear characters expressed as ear length, ear diameter, number of rows/ears, number of grains/row and 100 grain weight.
+These increases in grain yield per fad might have resulted from the effect of nitrogen on increasing growth characters in terms of ear height as well as improving ear characters expressed as ear length, ear diameter, number of rows/ears, number of grains/row and 100-grain weight.
 A similar result was obtained by Chen et al., (2017), who found that the increase of nitrogen rates significantly increased grain yield.

 Table 6.
 Effect of nitrogen fertilizer on the number of rows/ears, number of ears/100 plants, and grain yield (ard/fad) in two growing seasons.